Asian Zucchini and Shrimp Stir-fry

-The next time you go to supermarkets, pick up a bottle of oyster sauce, sesame oil, and you are on your way to cook dishes that is better, less greasy, and much more delicious than your Asian or Chinese takeout restaurants.
+The next time you go to supermarkets, pick up a bottle of oyster sauce and sesame oil, and you are on your way to cook dishes that are better, less greasy, and much more delicious than your local Asian or Chinese takeout restaurants.

 This Zucchini and Shrimp Stir-Fry recipe is also versatile as you can throw in some mushrooms and carrots.
 Whichever way you go, you are sure to LOVE this wonderful dish.
 Enjoy!